salomellabres/openduck/README.md

                          --HMR -n 4 -W 4 -q Slurm
 ```

-Tipically, we Dynamic Undocking is employed as a post-docking filter in a virtual screening campaign.
-As such, multiple ligands might be generated at the time.
-A batch execution of the DUck preparation can be executed specifying the _--batch_ argument and giving an sdf file with multiple ligands as input.
-Each ligand and the associated file structure will be generated in the LIG_target_{n} subfolder where n is the ligand's position in the sdf.
+Typically, dynamic undocking is employed as a post-docking filter in a virtual screening campaign.
+As such, multiple ligands might be generated simultaneously.
+A batch execution of the DUck preparation can be executed specifying the _--batch_ argument and providing an SD-file with multiple ligands as input.
+Each ligand and the associated file structure will be generated in the `LIG_target_{n}` subfolder, where `n` is the ligand's position in the input SDF.

 ```{bash}
 $ openduck amber-prepare -l ../brd4_ligands.sdf -r ../4LR6_aligned_chunk_nowat.pdb -i A_ASN_140_ND2 \